siudeer/airspace-hugo/exampleSite/content/english/_index.md

 cta:
   enable: true
   bg_image: "/images/dsc09515.JPG"
-  title: Hit us with your questions
+  title: Hit us with your questions!
-  content: 'Learn more about what we do and feel free to reach out if you have questions
+  content: Learn more about what we do and feel free to reach out if you have questions
-    or would like to contribute. '
+    or would like to contribute
   button:
     enable: true
     label: Get in touch!